Nivaturimika/Katerina-Engine/docs/Devlogs/2023-06/log_en.md

 ## International relations

-Project Alice has attracted some interest among the Chinese-speaking Victora 2 community.
+Katerina Engine has attracted some interest among the Chinese-speaking Victora 2 community.
 Due to the language barrier and other logistical issues, most of this community is not present on our discord.
 To help bridge the gap, we will be working with some members of that community to try to provide translations into Chinese of our monthly updates and other key pieces of the documentation.
 If you are in contact with other non-English-speaking communities that are interested in the project and are willing to do the translation work required, we would be happy to support other languages as well.

 ## Next month